Fees & Funding > Care Home Costs & Care Fees UK Average | November 2024

 • Housekeeping (such as laundry)

-• Other utility costs (such as gas and electricity)
+• Utility costs (such as gas and electricity)

 • The use of on-site facilities